116 3rd St SE

 Before it can take effect, however, the code must be approved by both the county’s Planning & Zoning Commission and the Board of Supervisors.
 Opportunities for public feedback will take place prior to any formal vote on the matter.

-Second, the county intends to conduct a water resources and water balance study, which will be paid for by Google.
+The county also intends to conduct a water resources and water balance study, which will be paid for by Google but completed by an independent contractor.
 That study will gather the available data on Linn County water resources, usage rates and overall availability.

 “Water is a part of our critical infrastructure, and we want to take into consideration where data centers would be getting their water from (and) how much they would need,” said Supervisor Kirsten Running-Marquardt.
 As such, “it became obvious we needed to perform (this study).”

-Google’s proposal follows a nationwide increase in the number of data center projects cropping up to meet rising power demands associated with artificial intelligence and cloud-hosted data.
+The proposal follows a nationwide increase in the number of data center projects cropping up to meet demands associated with the rise of artificial intelligence and cloud-hosted data.
 Already, two large-scale data center projects are underway in southwest Cedar Rapids.

 The first is from Google, which is constructing a $576 million data center campus in the Big Cedar Industrial Park.
 Construction is also underway nearby on a separate, $750 million data center project from QTS.